pragma-/Plang/README.md

 Its [`whatis`](#whatis) is: `Builtin (Any expr, String end = "\n") -> Null`

 In other words, it takes two parameters and returns a `Null` value.
-The first parameter is an expression of `Any` type.
-The second parameter is a `String` with a default argument of `"\n"`.
+The first parameter, `expr`, is an expression of `Any` type, signifying what is to be printed.
+The second parameter, `end`, a `String` with a default argument of `"\n"`, is always appended to the output.

     > print("hello!"); print("good-bye!")
      hello!